polygonjs/plugin-physics/README.md

-# Polygonjs Occlusion Plugin
+# Polygonjs Physics Plugin

-This adds an Occlusion SOP node to the Polygonjs webgl engine.
+This adds several Physics SOP nodes to the Polygonjs webgl engine.

-This wraps the work done in https://github.com/wwwtyro/geo-ambient-occlusion into a node that can be used with all the other nodes available on Polygonjs.

 # run for development